 3.2.
 QUALIFICATIONS OF FIELDWORK EDUCATORS

-All primary fieldwork educators must be occupational therapists, members of the professional regulatory body, I'Ordre des ergothérapeutes du Québec (OEQ), and have a minimum of oneyear clinical experience.
+All primary fieldwork educators must be occupational therapists, members of the professional regulatory body, l'Ordre des ergothérapeutes du Québec (OEQ), and have a minimum of one-year clinical experience.

 The policy is monitored in the following ways: